-A reinspection shall be scheduled to allow the owner a reasonably sufficient time to correct the deficiencies.
+A reinspection shall be scheduled to allow the operator a reasonably sufficient amount of time to correct the deficiencies.

-A reinspection fee shall be charged for the reinspection according to Table ATCP 76.06, or applicable charges as determined by an agent of the department.
+A reinspection fee shall be charged for the reinspection based on Table ATCP 76.06 or applicable charges as determined by an agent of the department.

-If an additional reinspection is required because a violation has not been corrected in the scheduled time, the department shall assess the owner an additional $50 reinspection fee as authorized under s.
-ATCP 76.06 (1) (d), and the department may order the owner to show just cause why the license should not be suspended or revoked under s.
+If an additional reinspection is required because a violation has not been corrected in the scheduled period of time, the department shall assess a second or subsequent reinspection fee based on Table ATCP 76.06 as authorized under s.
+ATCP 76.06 (3) (d), and the department may order the operator to show just cause why the license should not be suspended or revoked under s.
 ATCP 76.08.

-GENERAL ORDERS TO CORRECT VIOLATIONS. (a) If upon inspection of a pool, the department or agent finds that the pool is not designed, constructed, equipped, or operated as required under ch.
+GENERAL ORDERS TO CORRECT VIOLATIONS. (a) Written orders.
+If upon inspection of a pool, the department or agent finds that the pool is not designed, constructed, equipped, or operated as required under ch.
 SPS 390 and this chapter, the department or agent shall issue a written order to correct the violation.
 The order shall specify the correction needed for compliance and the time period within which the correction should be made.
-The time period specified in the order may be extended at the discretion of the department or agent.
+The time period specified in the order may be extended at the discretion of the department or agent as specified in par. (c).

-If the order to correct violations is not carried out by the expiration of the time period stated in the order, or any extension of time granted for compliance, the department or agent may issue an order under s.
+Failure to correct a violation.
+1. If a violation is not corrected by the expiration of the time period stated in the order given under par. (a), or any extension of time granted under par. (c), the department or agent may issue an order under s.
 ATCP 76.08 to suspend or revoke the license to operate the pool.
+An order for suspension or revocation shall take effect as provided under s.
+ATCP 76.08.

-Any person who fails to comply with an order of the department shall forfeit $10 for each day of noncompliance after the order is served upon or directed to him or her.
+2. Under s.
+97.12 (5), any person who fails to comply with an order of the department shall forfeit $10 for each day of noncompliance after the order is served upon or directed to him or her.
 A person may appeal a forfeiture under s.
 ATCP 76.09.

+(c) Requests for an extension to correct a violation.
+1. The department or its agent may extend the time period to correct a violation based on a determination of the seriousness of the violation, the operator’s progress towards correcting the violation, and the operator’s previous history of compliance.

+2. To request an extension to correct a violation, the operator shall submit a written request to the department or agent before the date specified in the written order to correct the violation.
+The operator shall provide information that demonstrates to the department or its agent that corrective action has been initiated, but additional time is needed to fully correct the violation.

 TEMPORARY ORDERS. (a).
-As provided in s.
-97.65 (2) (a), Stats., wheneverthe department or agent has reasonable cause to believe that an immediate danger to health exists as a result of an inspection under sub.
-(1), the department or agent may issue a temporary order without advance notice or hearing to do any of the following:
+Conditions for a temporary order As provided in s.
+97.65 (2) (a), Stats., whenever, as a result of an inspection under sub.
+(1), the department or agent has reasonable cause to believe that an immediate danger to health or safety exists, the department or agent may issue a temporary order without advance notice or hearing to do any of the following:

 Prohibit the continued operation or method of operation of specific equipment.

-Require the premises to cease operations and close until remedies are applied which eliminate the immediate danger to health.
+Require the premises or affected areas within the premises to cease operations and close until remedies are applied which eliminate the immediate danger to health or safety.